 In this talk we address the problem of learning an embedding representation of epitopes useful for the design of epitope vaccines.
 Different criteria should be taken into account in the design of an epitope vaccine, including the biding affinity of the epitopes to one or more major histocompatibility complex (MHC) alleles, the extent to which they cover haplotype distribution of the target population, etc. The goal of the epitope embedding design is capturing in the representation specific immunogenic characteristics of the epitopes in relation to the different MHC alleles.
-Starting from an original set of peptides (peptide vocabulary), e.g., those extracted from the genome of a pathogen, we propose methods to generate artificial sequences of tasks related to vaccine design.
+Starting from an original set of peptides (peptide vocabulary), e.g., those extracted from the genome of a pathogen, we propose methods to generate artificial sequences of such peptides.
+The sequence generation method is used to create large datasets of sequences (vaccine corpora) which are assumed to exhibit some latent semantics related to the way epitopes interact among them and with alleles to provide an immunogenic effect.
+We use the corpora to create neural epitope embeddings learned in an unsupervised way.
+We them explore the space of embeddings and discuss how to use them to define intrinsic and extrinsic tasks related to vaccine design.